The Importance of Physical Education for Children, Students and Youth

 Physical activity is vital for students’ comprehensive development.
 Therefore, everybody should understand the importance of physical education in schools because it improves the students’ academic performance and lifestyle.

 Often people interpret physical education as playing a sport, running around a track, or other physical activities, but it involves much more than that.
-Physical education helps achieve a balanced lifestyle through improving physical and mental health.
+Physical education helps achieve a balanced lifestyle by improving physical health, mental health, and overall student well-being.

 Today, obesity is a matter of concern, especially among young people.
-An unhealthy lifestyle is a primary cause of obesity.
-Therefore, keep motivating children to participate in physical activities because they need a fitness mindset to live a healthy and active lifestyle.
+An unhealthy and sedentary lifestyle is one of the leading causes of obesity among children and young adults.
+Therefore, children should be encouraged to participate in physical activities because they need a fitness mindset to maintain a healthy and active lifestyle throughout their lives.

 Nowadays, academic institutions have forgotten the importance of physical education, instead mainly focusing on academic scores and leaving no place for physical education.
 As if they are preparing their students to survive the college and workplace life only, completely neglecting their physical and mental health.

 The exponential growth of physical inactivity has brought many health risks across the globe because the importance of physical education is constantly declining worldwide.
-Therefore, World Health Organisation described the current situation as a pandemic.
+Therefore, The World Health Organization has identified physical inactivity as a major global public health concern due to its association with chronic diseases and premature mortality.

 Importance of physical education